bhaumik/whale-wars/docs/README.md

 2. Install dependencies with `npm install`
 3. Run the development server with `npm start`
 4. Access the game at http://localhost:8080
+5. Test across multiple Farcaster clients

+## Cross-Client Compatibility

+The game is optimized to work across different Farcaster clients:

+1. **Warpcast**: Primary client with full feature support
+2. **Coinbase Wallet**: Optimized for the in-app wallet integration
+3. **Other clients**: Graceful fallback for basic functionality

 ## Debugging